 Employment Outlook and Salary Information

-In 2010, the U.S. Bureau of Labor Statistics (BLS) projected average job growth of 12% for orthotists and prosthetists through 2020.
-According to the BLS, these professionals earned an annual median salary of $62,670 in 2012, with those working in medical equipment and supplies manufacturing earning the top wages.
+The U.S. Bureau of Labor Statistics (BLS) projected job growth of 20% for orthotists and prosthetists from 2018 through 2028, which is much faster than average.
+According to the BLS, these professionals earned an annual median salary of $69,120 in 2018, with those working in the field of medical equipment and supplies manufacturing earning the top wages.

 Certification and Continuing Education

 The most comprehensive certification for a graduate with a master's degree in prosthetics and orthotics is the Orthotist and Prosthetist Certification from the American Board for Certification (ABC) in Orthotics, Prosthetics and Pedorthics.
-This optional certification allows prepares prosthetics professionals to manage the care of patients, including assessment, planning, fitting and follow-up.
-To maintain the certification, every five years there is a Mandatory Continuing Education (MCE) plan.
-Courses must be approved by ABC, and may be found through ABC or the AOPA.
+This optional certification allows prosthetics professionals to manage every stage of patient care, including assessment, planning, fitting and follow-up.
+To maintain the certification, students must fulfill a Mandatory Continuing Education (MCE) plan every five years.
+Courses must be approved by ABC and may be found through ABC or the AOPA.